Qala-Dev/course-materials/schedule/week-1.md

   * Extend the functionality of tinybitcoinpeer to do something interesting!
 * BONUS: Modify bitcoind User Agent string in the source code and recompile
 * OPTION: Interact with a testnet instance of [LightningK0ala/satoshis.place](https://github.com/LightningK0ala/satoshis.place)

+### Deliverables

+1. Screenshot of Bitcoin Core running in signet mode (output of `bitcoin-cli -signet -getinfo`)
+1. Screenshot of Bitcoin Core unit tests completing (they should all pass, let us know if they don't!)
+1. Screenshot of you running a single functional test that you chose
+1. Some brief feedback/notes on the Release Testing Guide
+1. A P2WPKH transaction in hex format
+1. A brief explanation on what the miner simulation is able to simulate